jruby/activerecord-jdbc-adapter/README.txt

-   Legacy configuration: If you use one of the convenience 'activerecord-jdbcXXX-adapter' adapters, you can still put a 'jdbc' prefix in front of the databas adapter name as below.
+   Legacy configuration: If you use one of the convenience 'activerecord-jdbcXXX-adapter' adapters, you can still put a 'jdbc' prefix in front of the database adapter name as below.

     development:
       adapter: jdbcmysql